This post may contain affiliate links. If you use these links to make a purchase, we may earn a commission at no additional cost to you. Thanks!

 What is a Carpenter Bee?

 Because of this, they can be the bane of every homeowner (and every exterior painter), but they are also a beneficial species in most gardens.

 The Carpenter Bee

-Like many varieties of bee, carpenters prefer warmer weather, and are most active earlier in the morning.
+Like many varieties of bees, carpenters prefer warmer weather and are most active earlier in the morning.

 Carpenter Bee Damage